There are several ways to add or create new documents, including:

 1) create a new document directly within NetDocuments.

-2) create a local document and save it using our Office add-ins.
+2) create a local document and save it using the Office add-ins.

 3) upload an existing document or email.